nelaturuk/bis-spring-boot-workshop/lab1.md

 - **IDE Not Recognizing Dependencies:** Ensure your Maven or Gradle build is properly synced.
 In IntelliJ IDEA, use the "Reload" button in the Maven/Gradle tool window.
 - **Java Not Recognized:** Ensure Java is correctly installed and added to your system's PATH.
 - **Port Already in Use:** If port 8080 is occupied, choose a different port by modifying `server.port` in `application.properties`.

-These detailed instructions should guide participants smoothly through setting up their Spring Boot project and prepare them for the subsequent labs.